Deep-dive projects Officer–Musgrave–Birrindudu

-The Officer–Musgrave–Birrindudu project is investigating the energy and groundwater potential of the Officer Basin, the adjoining Musgrave Province and nearby Birrindudu Basin.
+The Officer–Musgrave–Birrindudu project investigated the energy and groundwater potential of the Officer Basin, the adjoining Musgrave Province and nearby Birrindudu Basin.

-In alignment with the Exploring for the Future vision, the Officer-Musgrave-Birrindudu project is developing an integrated geoscientific understanding of the resource potential of this frontier region.
-Project activities and outputs will support regional communities, providing an evidence-base for future resource use, encouraging investment and job creation, and leading to improved economic, social and cultural outcomes.
-This project is also developing, refining and implementing novel scientific workflows and methods that can be applied in other frontier regions across Australia.
+In alignment with the Exploring for the Future vision, the Officer-Musgrave-Birrindudu project developed an integrated geoscientific understanding of the resource potential of this frontier region.
+Project activities and outputs support regional communities, providing an evidence-base for future resource use, encouraging investment and job creation, and leading to improved economic, social and cultural outcomes.
+This project also developed, refined and implemented novel scientific workflows and methods that can be applied in other frontier regions across Australia.

-Groundwater investigations focus on the Musgrave Province, Officer Basin and far eastern Canning Basin to identify potential palaeovalley groundwater resources, vital to responsible future development and supporting local communities.
+Groundwater investigations focused on the Musgrave Province, Officer Basin and far eastern Canning Basin to identify potential palaeovalley groundwater resources, vital to responsible future development and supporting local communities.

-The energy component of this project includes the acquisition of key new precompetitive data in the Officer and Birrindudu basins, and re-analysis of existing datasets covering the Officer Basin.
-This work will improve understanding of regional resource potential, to stimulate industry exploration investment in the medium-term, ultimately leading to new discoveries and economic benefits for the region.
+The energy component of this project included the acquisition of key new precompetitive data in the Officer and Birrindudu basins, and re-analysis of existing datasets covering the Officer Basin.
+This work improves understanding of regional resource potential, stimulating industry exploration investment in the medium-term and ultimately leading to new discoveries and economic benefits for the region.

-Key activities include hydrogeological, geological, and geophysical data acquisition, to develop basin and palaeovalley system understanding and resource potential assessments.
+Key activities included hydrogeological, geological, and geophysical data acquisition, developing basin and palaeovalley system understanding and resource potential assessments.

-The project incorporates a number of study areas and proposed activities, including:
+The project incorporated a number of study areas and activities, including:

 Outputs